yjs0014/nuclear-high-altitude-electromagnetic-pulse-HEMP-/README.md

 # HEMP
-The data and code for the paper "A simulation of the nuclear high-altitude electromagnetic pulse (HEMP) produced by the X-ray in the ionosphere" is uploaded.
+The data and code for the paper "EMPPIC: A PIC Code for Nuclear Electromagnetic Pulse" is uploaded.